Breastfeeding while Sick

 Sick and breastfeeding?
-Should mom continue breastfeeding when sick?
+Should a mother continue to breastfeed while ill?

-If you have flu while breastfeeding and are not feeling up to feeding baby, it would be best to pump your breast milk during this time to keep up your milk supply…
+If you have flu while breastfeeding and are not feeling up to breastfeeding your baby, it would be best to pump your breast milk to prevent a low milk supply.

 ~ Breastfeeding while sick ~

-If baby is not breastfed while you are sick he has a bigger chance of getting ill.
-Many times a breastfed baby is the only one in the family that doesn’t get sick…and will usually have a very mild cold if he does get sick.
+If your baby is not breastfed while you are sick, he/she is at greater risk of getting ill.
+Many times a breastfed baby is the only one in the family that doesn’t get sick, and will usually experience a very mild cold if he/she does get sick.

-2. Breastfeeding while sick with a mental illness like depression?
+2. What about breastfeeding while sick, with a mental illness like depression?

 5. Breastfeeding with food poisoning?

-Breastfeeding with stomach flu can also not harm baby in any way.
+Breastfeeding with stomach flu cannot harm your baby in any way.